ThatOtherZach/Web3-by-Example/scripts/GetBalance.md

 });
 ```

 Now the fun begins...
-We tell web3 to get the balance of the address and then return either an error or a result.
-The result by default will
-be in Wei, a 19 digit number.
-This is the lowest and most percise way to measure Ethereums token of value.
-To convert it into the more
-common denomination everyone likes (Ether), we can use fromWei and then specify what we want back, in this case its 'ether'.
-Once thats
-all said and done we write it to the console and call it a day.
+We tell web3 to get the balance via ```getBalance``` of the address and then return either an error or a result.
+The result by default will be in Wei, a 19 digit number.
+This is the lowest and most percise way to measure Ethereum's token of value.
+To convert it into the more common denomination everyone likes (aka Ether), we can use ```fromWei``` and then specify what we want back, in this case its ```'ether'```.
+Once thats all said and done we write it to the console and call it a day.

 And thats it.
 If you run the script you should get something like this: